Mona Caird: Activism

-Active in the women's suffrage movement from her early twenties, Caird joined the National Society for Women's Suffrage in 1878 and later the Women's Franchise League, the Women's Emancipation Union (WEU), and the London Society for Women's Suffrage.
+Caird was active in the women's suffrage movement from her early twenties.
+She joined the National Society for Women's Suffrage in 1878 and later the Women's Franchise League, the Women's Emancipation Union (WEU), and the London Society for Women's Suffrage.
 Her essay "Why Women Want the Franchise" was read at the 1892 WEU Conference.
 In 1908, she published the essay "Militant Tactics and Woman's Suffrage" and took part in the second Hyde Park women's suffrage demonstration.
-She was also opposed to vivisection, writing much on the subject, including "The Sanctuary of Mercy" (1895), "Beyond the Pale" (1896), "The Ethics of Vivisection" (1900), and a play, "The Logicians: An episode in dialogue" (1902), where characters argue opposing views on the issue.
+She was also opposed to vivisection, writing on the subject in "The Sanctuary of Mercy" (1895), "Beyond the Pale" (1896), "The Ethics of Vivisection" (1900), and the play "The Logicians: An episode in dialogue" (1902), in which characters argue opposing views on vivisection.

 Caird was a member of the Theosophical Society from 1904 to 1909.
-Among her later writings is an illustrated volume of travel essays, Romantic Cities of Provence (1906), and novels: The Stones of Sacrifice (1915), showing harmful effects of self-sacrifice on women, and The Great Wave (1931), a work of social-science fiction attacking the racism of negative eugenics.
+Her later writings include the illustrated travel book Romantic Cities of Provence (1906), the novel The Stones of Sacrifice (1915), and The Great Wave (1931), a work of social-science fiction critical of racism and negative eugenics.

 Literary works

-Caird published her first two novels, Whom Nature Leadeth (1883) and One That Wins (1887), under the pseudonym "G. Noel Hatton", but little heed was paid to them.
-Her later writings bore her own name.
-She became prominent in 1888 when the Westminster Review printed an article by her, titled "Marriage", in which she analysed indignities historically suffered by women in marriage, calling its present state a "vexatious failure" and advocating equality and autonomy between marriage partners.
+Caird published her first two novels, Whom Nature Leadeth (1883) and One That Wins (1887), under the pseudonym "G. Noel Hatton", but they received little attention.
+Her later writings were published under her own name.
+She became prominent in 1888 when the Westminster Review published her article "Marriage", in which she analysed women's position in marriage, called its present state a "vexatious failure", and argued for equality and autonomy between marriage partners.
 London's Daily Telegraph responded with a series called "Is Marriage a Failure?", which drew a reported 27,000 letters from around the world and continued for three months.
-Feeling her views had been misunderstood, she published another article, "Ideal Marriage", later that year.
-Her many essays on marriage and women's issues written in 1888–1894 were collected in The Morality of Marriage and Other Essays on the Status and Destiny of Women in 1897.
+Caird argued that her views had been misunderstood, and later that year published another article, "Ideal Marriage".
+Her essays on marriage and women's position, written between 1888 and 1894, were collected in The Morality of Marriage and Other Essays on the Status and Destiny of Women in 1897.

 Caird next published the novel The Wing of Azrael (1889), which deals with marital rape.
-The protagonist, Viola Sedley, murders her cruel husband in self-defence.
-Next came a short story collection, A Romance of the Moors (1891), where in the title story, a widowed artist, Margaret Ellwood, counsels a young couple to each become independent and self-sufficient.
-Her best-known novel, The Daughters of Danaus (1894), tells of Hadria Fullerton, who aspires to be a composer, but finds that her obligations to her family and parents and as a wife and mother, allow little time for it.
-This has since been regarded by some scholars as a classic of feminist literature.
-Also well known is her short story "The Yellow Drawing-Room" (1892), where Vanora Haydon defies the conventional separation of spheres of men and women.
-Such works of hers have been called "fiction of the New Woman".
+Its protagonist, Viola Sedley, murders her cruel husband in self-defence.
+The short story collection A Romance of the Moors followed in 1891; in the title story, a widowed artist, Margaret Ellwood, counsels a young couple to each become independent and self-sufficient.
+Her best-known novel, The Daughters of Danaus (1894), tells of Hadria Fullerton, who wishes to be a composer but finds that family duties leave her little time for music.
+The novel has been treated by some scholars as a classic of feminist literature.
+Also well known is her short story "The Yellow Drawing-Room" (1892), in which Vanora Haydon rejects the conventional separation of male and female spheres.
+Such works have been described as "fiction of the New Woman".